 CPM Bidding Strategy: How to Optimize and Scale Profitable Campaigns

 A CPM bidding strategy is the method advertisers use to decide how much to pay for 1,000 impressions, based on performance data and profitability goals.
-In this guide, you’ll learn how to build a profitable CPM bidding strategy, set the right target CPM bid, and optimize your campaigns using real performance data, including specific advice for Adcash: zone-based optimization techniques that help you scale what works and cut what doesn’t.
+In this guide, you’ll learn how to build a profitable CPM bidding strategy, set the right target bid, and optimize campaigns using real performance data, including zone-based techniques in Adcash that help you scale what works and cut what doesn’t.

 Running CPM campaigns sounds simple.
 You pay for impressions.
 Traffic comes in.
 Conversions happen.
 Money follows.
 Except… that’s not what usually happens.